-At the restaurants on this list, you can savor modern Cajun fare as well as housemade sausages and pickles, fried rabbit and chicken and dishes like chicken and andouille gumbo, Cajun jambalaya, crawfish etouffe, blackened Louisiana drum and frogs legs treated to a Buffalo-style basting.
+At the restaurants on this list, you can savor modern Cajun fare as well as housemade sausages and pickles, fried rabbit and chicken and dishes like chicken and andouille gumbo, Cajun jambalaya, crawfish etouffee, blackened Louisiana drum and frogs legs treated to Buffalo-style basting.

-Located in a historic 19th century building, this restaurant's interior – exposed brick walls, checkered tablecloths, wrought iron fixtures – is the epitome of old New Orleans.
+Located in a historic 19th-century building, this restaurant's interior features exposed brick walls, checkered tablecloths, wrought iron fixtures, the epitome of old New Orleans.
 Feeding New Orleanians for more than a century, the Bon Ton specializes in traditional Cajun cooking, highlighted by specialties such as chicken fried steak, crawfish etouffee, jambalaya, catfish, turtle soup and soft-shell crab.
 Any food goes well with their refreshing house drink, the Rum Ramsey.
 The service hearkens back to a warmer, softer time when dining was unhurried and gracious.
-Lunch is a fine idea, but you'll need to reserve in advance for dinner.
+Lunch is always a fine idea, but you'll need to reserve in advance for dinner.

 Restaurant R'evolution, situated in the Royal Sonesta Hotel on Bourbon Street, channels the creative powers of two chefs, James Beard-winner Rick Tramonto from Chicago, and John Folse, a local chef-personality from Donaldsonville.
-With competent Chef de cuisine Chris Lusk responsible for fomenting this dual vision, the menu here is imaginative and showy, with a price tag to match.
+With competent Chef de cuisine Jana Billiot responsible for fomenting this dual vision, the menu here is imaginative and showy, with a price tag to match.
 Modern takes on Cajun/Creole dishes include Crawfish Stuffed Flounder Napoleon and the Gulf Shrimp and Grits.
 Can't decide what to eat?
 Like most powerhouse New Orleans Restaurants, R'evolution offers a tasting menu where you can sample a bit of this and that.
-The bar is known for hand crafting a great Sazerac.
+The bar is known for handcrafting a great Sazerac.

 This is Cajun meets Creole cooking at its best.
 Brigtsen's chef/owner Frank Brigtsen is legendary in the region and his culinary prowess superb.
 Trained with chef Paul Prudhomme. for seven years, chef Brigtsen sources many of his ingredients locally, with daily menu specials that are always a good idea.
 You won't be disappointed by the roast duck or blackened tuna, but don't miss the rabbit and Andouille gumbo, shrimp and grits and pulled pork with pepper jelly glaze.
 Brigtsen's is a quick streetcar ride uptown from the French Quarter.
 Chef Brigtsen has garnered many awards including Best Chef Southeast from the James Beard Foundation.